 No matter which type of work-integrated learning suits you best, each program has many advantages—from boosting your confidence to helping you land better job prospects.
 And as a result, WIL has become a buzzword across post-secondary institutions.
 In the last few years, colleges, universities, and polytechnics have realized that their students need both theory and practice if they want to succeed.

-BCIT has been providing this educational experience—learning by doing—for over 50 years.
+BCIT has been providing this experiential education—learning by doing—for over 50 years.
 But the Institute is also unique because its 300-plus programs are created with input from Program Advisory Committees, which are made up of industry professionals.
 In other words, experts work with BCIT at the drawing board, helping to build WIL opportunities into our degree, diploma, and certificate programs.